Secularism in India: Current status

+Scholars have identified the judiciary as a central agent in shaping Indian secularism.
+In his study of the Supreme Court and secularism, Ronojoy Sen argued that through the essential practices doctrine the Court made itself not only the gatekeeper of what qualified as religion but also the arbiter separating superstition from religion, taking up an overt role in rationalizing religion and marginalizing practices that did not meet its test — a role articulated most clearly in the landmark judgments delivered by Justice P. B. Gajendragadkar in the early 1960s.

 Secularism and Hindu nationalism

+Akbar's tomb at Sikandrabad, near Agra, Uttar Pradesh, India.
+Akbar's instructions for his mausoleum were that it incorporate elements from different religions, including Islam and Hinduism.

 According to a Pew Research report from 2021, nearly two-thirds of Indian Hindus (64%) say that it is very important to be Hindu to be "truly Indian".
 However, only 7 out of 20 Hindus are in favour of turning India into a Hindu Rashtra.
 The overlap between religion and state has created tension between supporters of an Indian form of secularism and the supporters of Hindu nationalism.
 Hindu nationalists characterize secularism as practiced in India as pseudo-secularism, for the "political appeasement of minorities".
 As of 28 July 2020, there were appeals to the Supreme court of India to remove the words secular and socialist from the Preamble to the Constitution of India., former Rajya Sabha Member of Parliament Subramanian Swamy having submitted one such appeal.

 Right-wing organizations like the Rashtriya Swayamsevak Sangh, the Bajrang Dal, and the Vishwa Hindu Parishad have demanded that India should be declared a "Hindu nation" by constitution to safeguard the rights and life of Hindus in India.